 Medical Properties (MPW) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the health care real estate investment trust had gained 5.82% over the past month.
-This has outpaced the Finance sector's loss of 3.17% and the S&P 500's loss of 1.89% in that time.
+Heading into today, shares of the health care real estate investment trust had gained 4.6% over the past month, outpacing the Finance sector's loss of 0.23% and the S&P 500's gain of 1.51% in that time.

-Wall Street will be looking for positivity from Medical Properties as it approaches its next earnings report date.
+Investors will be hoping for strength from Medical Properties as it approaches its next earnings release.
 In that report, analysts expect Medical Properties to post earnings of $0.45 per share.
 This would mark year-over-year growth of 4.65%.
-Our most recent consensus estimate is calling for quarterly revenue of $396.31 million, up 3.8% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $396.31 million, up 3.8% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.83 per share and revenue of $1.6 billion, which would represent changes of +4.57% and +3.51%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Medical Properties.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for Medical Properties should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.53% lower.
-Medical Properties is currently sporting a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 0.52% lower.
+Medical Properties is holding a Zacks Rank of #4 (Sell) right now.

-In terms of valuation, Medical Properties is currently trading at a Forward P/E ratio of 8.62.
-This represents a discount compared to its industry's average Forward P/E of 12.62.
+Investors should also note Medical Properties's current valuation metrics, including its Forward P/E ratio of 8.59.
+This represents a discount compared to its industry's average Forward P/E of 12.64.

 Also, we should mention that MPW has a PEG ratio of 0.86.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.37 based on yesterday's closing prices.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+MPW's industry had an average PEG ratio of 2.37 as of yesterday's close.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 74, putting it in the top 30% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"